-Your heart might be straining if you are short of breath, tired or notice a build-up of fluid in the body.
+Signs the aortic valve is not working properly include being short of breath, tired or having a build-up of fluid in the body.

 The standard procedure is done under a general anaesthetic, so you will be completely unconscious.

-The surgeon will cut through your breastbone to reach your heart and a machine will take over the working of your heart and lungs during surgery.
+The surgeon will cut through the breastbone to reach the heart and a machine will take over the working of the heart and lungs during surgery.

-The faulty valve will be replaced with a biological valve made of human or animal tissue, or a mechanical valve made of metal.
+The faulty valve will be replaced with a new valve, either made of human or animal tissue (called a biological valve) or of metal (called a mechanical valve).
 During the surgery you may need a blood transfusion.